Factory jack upgrade for most 98-09 Crown Victorias!

 - (Optional) Carpet with the added plastic or cardboard protective backing.

-The best vehicle to look for would be a junkyard P71 from 1998-1999 as most of these police cars automatically came with the jack, but any Crown Victoria from those years would probably come with this setup also.
-Installation should be fairly easy, but the most difficult part would be removal of the backing plate from the donor car, and re-installation of it on your own car.
-The backing plate is held in place with spot welds.
+The best candidate vehicle to look for would be a junkyard P71 from 1998-1999 as most of these police cars automatically came with the jack; however, any Crown Victoria from those years would likely come with this setup anyway.
+Many owners have reported that the side-mounted jack was more common with vehicles that came with the small temporary spare as well.
+Completion of this upgrade should be fairly easy, with the most difficulty being the removal of the backing plate from the donor car and reinstallation of it on your own car.
+This is due to the fact that the backing plate is held in place with spot welds.
 If you have access to a sawzall, then it’s easiest to cut out the entire area and remove the spot welds at home.
-Otherwise, you can do what I did, and that’s to stand there for 2 hours, prying at it with a flat-head screw driver until it breaks the welds free.
-Then take it home and beat it flat with a hammer and anvil.
+Otherwise, you can do what I did, and that was to stand there for 2 hours prying at it with a flat-head screw driver until the welds broke.
+If you follow this method, be sure to beat it flat (carefully) with a hammer and anvil before re-installation.

 Installation will go easier if you have a welder, or a spot welder.
 Otherwise you’ll need to drill holes and install nuts and bolts (preferably with the nuts on the side facing into the fender for aesthetics).